Glossary

 General Health

-In a large part because of the stroke, I have had dealings with the UK’s state health service, the NHS (National Health Service).
-This covers the vast majority of health services offered in the UK, including hospitals and doctor’s surgeries
+In a large part because of the stroke, I have had dealings with the UK’s state health service, the NHS.
+This covers the vast majority of health services offered in the UK, including hospitals and doctors’ surgeries

-There is a (growing) private health sector in the UK, some big things like opticians and dentistry, but the NHS is universally used for acute emergencies such as strokes.
+There is a (growing) private health sector in the UK, some big areas like opticians and dentistry are almost exclusively private, but the NHS is universally used for acute emergencies.
 The quality of the care is variable, factor including geography and, unfortunately, poverty.

 There are bound to be times when I talk about “the hospital”, without specifying which hospital.
 It is likely that I will be referring to my local hospital in Salisbury, Wiltshire.